Hiring a summer nanny? Payroll and taxes, handled.See how →

 New Jersey nanny tax FAQ

-Does New Jersey have paid family leave for household employees?
+Does New Jersey add disability or paid family leave premiums?

 This calculator provides estimates for informational purposes only.
 Actual tax obligations may vary.
 Always verify current rates with your state's tax agency or consult a qualified tax professional.